ahme-dev/htswap/README.md

 ### 📕 History

-Several modes of interacting with history are support, with `push` being the default.
+Several modes of interacting with history are supported, with `push` being the default.

 - `push`: changes the URL but the user can navigate back to the previous URL.
 - `replace`: changes the URL but the user can't navigate back.